SysCV/qdtrack/configs/tao/README.md

 We fork the TAO API to make the logger compatabile with our codebase.

-We also print the AP of main classes such as person for reference.
+We also print the AP of main classes such as "person" for reference.

-#### 2. Generate our annotation files
+### 3. Generate our annotation files

 a.
 Generate TAO annotation files with 482 classes.
 ```shell
 python tools/convert_datasets/tao2coco.py -t ./data/tao/annotations --filter-classes
 ```

 b.
-Merge LVIS and COCO datasets to train detectors.
+Merge LVIS and COCO training sets.

 Use the `merge_coco_with_lvis.py` script in [the offical TAO API](https://github.com/TAO-Dataset/tao/blob/master/scripts/detectors/merge_coco_with_lvis.py).

-This operation follows the practices in [TAO](https://taodataset.org/) with LVIS v0.5.
+This operation follows the paper [TAO](https://taodataset.org/).

 ```shell
 cd ${TAP_API}